d-khan/python/Syllabus.md

 The following textbook is used for this course:
 The Quick Python Book by Naomi Ceder, 3rd edition (June 14 2018), Manning, ISBN: 978-1617294037

+To access free resources, you can create a complimentary account on OpenEDG and enroll in “Python Essentials 1” and “Python Essentials 2,” though this step is optional.

-I recommend the notes and resources provided on the course site in Canvas.
-Create a free account in OpenEDG and enroll in “Python Essentials 1” and “Python Essentials 2”.
+I recommend reviewing the notes and resources available on the course site in Canvas.

 ## Software and hardware resources